WebClub-NITK/SiliconMaze2024-Development/Pokémon-Themed Data Extraction.md

 [Pokédex Data Files](https://docs.google.com/spreadsheets/d/1-UEN3tcM5PFc6ktqdIBZeAgpOq6RWtQi/edit?usp=sharing&ouid=112995622785589197872&rtpof=true&sd=true)

 # Submission:
-As a Pokémon researcher, you must also upload your code to **GitHub (Pokémon HQ)** along with a README explaining how to set up the environment and run the commands.
+As a Pokémon researcher, you must also upload your code to **GitHub (Pokémon HQ)**.
 This way, other Pokémon Trainers can also benefit from your findings!
+Follow the standard instructions from [README.md](/README.md).
+Also make sure to upload the **Data Files** that you create to the GitHub repository.